w3c/csswg-drafts/explainer.md

 // nav-right, nav-down, nav-left have same values as nav-up below
 nav-up: auto | <id> [ current | root | <target-name> ]?
 ```
-- The properties determine which element to navigate the focus in response to the directional navigational input.
+- The properties determine which element to navigate the focus in response to pressing the arrow keys.
 This is applied to each element which can be focused.
 - Note
   - Able to use even if the heuristic spatial navigation is not supported.
   - Override the heuristic spatial navigation if it is supported.